area9innovation/flow9/tools/dsl/readme.md

 - Add more native functions, as well as syntax for more complicated expressions on the right hand side

-- lambda, call
+- lambda
-- equal, not_equal, less, less_equal, greater, greater_equal
+- not, negate
-- not, negate, dot, index, brace
+- dot, index, brace

 ## Blueprints for compilers